Million-Dollar Pound Cake

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in extracts.
 Gradually add flour alternately with milk, beating just until blended.

 - Pour into a greased and floured 10-in. tube pan.
-Bake at 300° for 1 hour and 40 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 300° for 1 hour and 40 minutes or until a toothpick inserted in the center comes out clean.